 Current research suggests the fascia has a nerve supply and may offer answers to who acupuncture works and effects how we transmit forces from the ground up, in concert with the muscles.
 The old idea that exercises alone will improve function is less effective when used without fascial release methods which improve movement patterns.
-While exercise is important, power and strength is a combination of muscular power, the fascial system and the way the brain processes the way we move and function.
-Without the restoration and correction of fascia and its patterns of movement, exercise alone may cause more injuries due to the fact that the fascia guides movement and acts like an exoskeleton in the human body.
+While exercise is important, power and strength is a combination of muscular power, the fascial system, and the way the brain processes the way we move and function.
+Without the restoration and correction of fascia and its patterns of movement, exercise alone may cause more injuries due to the fact that the fascia guides movement and acts as an exoskeleton in the human body.

 Interest in the fascial system among researchers continues to grow, and more papers are being published and presented at symposiums such as the International Fascial Congress, which meets every other year and has offered insight on how fascial works, how scars and fascial adhesions may be responsible for pain in the body.
-Growing evidence supports the idea that fascial release is essential for improvement of how we feel and function in combination with other therapeutic regimens.
+Growing evidence supports the idea that fascial release is essential for the improvement of how we feel and function in combination with other therapeutic regimens.
 Sometimes, abdominal scars from a c section or hernia repair can affect how we move and function as well, resulting in chronic pain in other areas of the body, while the scar itself may not be painful at all.

 Why See a Chiropractor First

 Many chiropractors who specialize in sports medicine are quite skilled in fascial release and teach their patients about the health and function of the fascial system.
 Active Release Techniques was developed by a chiropractor who improved on the ideas of the Rolf Institute, developing a more diagnostic way of applying myofascial release using motion, which has been widely accepted crossing over into other techniques of myofascial therapy as well.